-This means that elements of a tuple cannot be changed once it has been assigned.
-But, if the element is itself a mutable datatype like list, its nested items can be changed.
+This means that elements of a tuple cannot be changed once they have been assigned.
+But, if the element is itself a mutable data type like list, its nested items can be changed.

 We can also assign a tuple to different values (reassignment).

 # Changing tuple values my_tuple = (4, 2, 3, [6, 5]) # TypeError: 'tuple' object does not support item assignment # my_tuple = 9 # However, item of mutable element can be changed my_tuple = 9 # Output: (4, 2, 3, [9, 5]) print(my_tuple) # Tuples can be reassigned my_tuple = ('p', 'r', 'o', 'g', 'r', 'a', 'm', 'i', 'z') # Output: ('p', 'r', 'o', 'g', 'r', 'a', 'm', 'i', 'z') print(my_tuple)

 (4, 2, 3, [9, 5]) ('p', 'r', 'o', 'g', 'r', 'a', 'm', 'i', 'z')

 + operator to combine two tuples.
 This is called concatenation.